ruby-rdf/rdf-ldp/README.md

 RDF.rb Compatibility
 --------------------------

-As of version 1.0, this software depends on RDF.rb 2.2 or greater.
-Support for Ruby RDF version 2.2 will be maintained to the degree possible on the 1.0.x release series.
-Users are encouraged to upgrade their projects to 3.0 to take advantage of the latest development.
+As of version 2.0, this software depends on RDF.rb 3.1 or greater.

 License